Brittany campaign: Objectives of supporting the Catholic League

-The Tercio of Don Juan del Águila
+Tercio of Don Juan del Águila

 In order to carry out the planned intervention in Brittany, it was decided to send the tercio of the maestre de campo Don Juan del Águila, who was one of the three that, at that time, were attached to the Armada and which at the time of its embarkation had 15 companies, of which 14 were Spanish and 1 was Italian infantry, with a total of 3,013 soldiers listed as follows:

 These numbers are considerably lower than those published by Fermández Duro who, based on a document from the Joan de Sans i de Barutell collection, stated that 4,578 infantry had left Ferrol, probably because he had also counted the soldiers who were part of the crews of each of the ships in the squadron.

 The equipage of these men was quite deficient, as they lacked corseletes and helmets.
 So, shortly before their departure "they were given some from the other tercios".
 These shortcomings and those that they would later suffer during their stay in Brittany had a decisive impact on the morale of the troops, causing a high number of desertions which, together with sick leave, led to a significant reduction in their numbers, although they were later reinforced by way of new shipments of soldiers such as the 2,000 reinforcements and supplies delivered in April, 1591, 2,000 men transported by Martín de Bertendona in September 1592 or another 2,000 from the Army of Aragón, who were taken in 1593 under the command of Don Juan de Luna.
 In this way it was possible to maintain the strength of the expeditionary force at around 3,000 men.

 To transport the tercio to Brittany, the creation of a squadron made up of 4 galeasses, 2 galleys and up to 31 vessels including ships, flyboats, pataches, galizabras and zabras under the command of Sancho Pardo was ordered.
 The trip that began on September 7, 1590, in the port of Ferrol was plagued with all kinds of incidents as a result of the bad weather they had to face and that forced them to enter the port of La Coruña twice, whence they were finally able to leave on September 19.

-It is therefore not surprising that this calamitous voyage had a very negative effect on the condition of the soldiers which, at the time of their landing, caused such an unfavorable impression among those who, expecting the best soldiers in Europe, found men who were so broken, skinny and emaciated and who moved the Breton ladies to compassion who had to tend to the more than 600 sick among them, however shortly thereafter, the population's opinion changed substantially when they were able to witness the brilliant performance of these same men who, confronting the Calvinist troops lead by Henri, Duke of Montpensier, Prince of Dombes, in a disciplined manner, were able to raise the siege under which the town of Dolo was subjected.
+It is therefore not surprising that this calamitous voyage had a very negative effect on the condition of the soldiers which, at the time of their landing, caused such an unfavorable impression among those who, expecting the best soldiers in Europe, found men who were so broken, skinny and emaciated and who moved the Breton ladies to compassion who had to tend to the more than 600 sick among them, however shortly thereafter, the population's opinion changed substantially when they were able to witness the performance of these same men who, confronting the Calvinist troops led by Henri, Duke of Montpensier, Prince of Dombes, in a disciplined manner, were able to raise the siege under which the town of Dolo was subjected.